 Frustrated about why modeling agencies aren’t signing you?
 Based on research and conversations I’ve had with my colleagues, I’ve created a list of 15 reasons why modeling agencies won’t sign you to help you better understand their thought process.

 This is a 4-Part Series to help educate models in the business of Modeling and Becoming An Influencer (this is Part 1).
 I will cover in the future: ’10 Ways to Maximize Instagram’,’10 Ways to Become A Brand: Model Edition’, and ‘Portfolio Building: Top 12 Photographers For Portfolio Development’.
-Lastly, we start the ‘Creatives Only Tour’ to educate models, photographers, makeup & hair artist, etc. throughout the U.S. and London starting August 2018.
+Lastly, we start the ‘Creatives Only Tour’ to educate models, photographers, makeup & hair artist, etc. throughout the U.S. and London starting in August 2018.
 More details coming soon.
-Enjoy!

 This is #1.
 Just because you don’t get signed or hear back from an agency doesn’t mean you aren’t good enough.
 It’s not what happens to you, and it’s how you react to any given situation.
 Remain positive!